By Eric Troy

 “I’m a trainer therefore everything I do must be perfect.
 After all, they don’t just let anyone become trainers do they?
 I must mention that I’m a trainer at least 5 times in any conversation and I use the word client as many times if not more.”

 Note to trainers: If this isn’t you then you darn well know it isn’t.
 So, instead of getting offended why not apply yourself to calling out the bull in the industry.
 The truth is that most anyone can get a training certificate, get hired by a commercial gym and boast “many clients”.
-These people can then use an “appeal to authority” argument for every thing they say…basically an inverse ad hominen.
+These people can then use an inappropriate “appeal to authority” argument.

 “I work in a gym” makes you an expert on fitness, in my opinion, the same way that working at Home Depot makes you an expert on home improvement.